mannalext/Fantasy_Stat_Tracking/README.md

 --Thoughts as I build it--
+10/20/15
+added dynasty input file to the project. fixed some small bugs that were discovered as a result of the dynasty data

 10/5/15 second commit
 implemented top and bottom 5 league scoring, along with rudimentary printing. thinking that next will be all the regular league-wide stats that are easier to track. list these in the input file